 Keep your team's feature flags up-to-date with fresh targeting rules and lists of users

 To get the most out of tools like LaunchDarkly, you'll need to create user segments so that features can be toggled on for specific customers when the time is right.
-There are two segmentation methods in LaunchDarkly:
+LaunchDarkly supports two segmentation methods:

-- Targeting individual users for inclusion or exclusion (e.g., enable or disable a feature for user #123)
+- Targeting individual users for inclusion or exclusion (for example, enable or disable a feature for user #123)

-- Targeting all users who satisfy an attribute-based rule (e.g., enable a feature for all users located in Germany)
+- Targeting all users who satisfy an attribute-based rule (for example, enable a feature for all users located in Germany)

 Both of these methods are limited by the fact that LaunchDarkly can't read user attributes directly from your data warehouse or production database.
 Instead, LaunchDarkly relies on developers to send user data via the SDK during feature flag evaluation.
 This is problematic in many common scenarios.
-For example, you might want to segment users based on attributes that are simply not possible to compute in real-time (e.g., historical usage metrics that require aggregating across large volumes of data).
+For example, you might want to segment users based on attributes that are simply not possible to compute in real time (for example, historical usage metrics that require aggregating across large volumes of data).